Ainslie

 Table Chart PROFILE FAQ

-Ainslie features high concentrations of group households and lone person households, with a higher-than-average median household size
+Ainslie features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households constitute 63.3% of all households, including 29.6% couples with children, 23.4% couples without children, and 9.4% single parent families.
-Non-family households account for the remaining 36.7%, with lone person households at 29.9% and group households comprising 6.7%.
-The median household size is 2.5 people, which is larger than the Australian Capital Territory average of 2.2.
+Family households account for 63.3% of all households, including 29.6% couples with children, 23.4% couples without children, and 9.4% single parent families.
+Non-family households constitute the remaining 36.7%, with lone person households at 29.9% and group households comprising 6.7%.
+The median household size is 2.5 people, which aligns with the Australian Capital Territory average.

 Frequently Asked Questions - Households